-As of May 21st, 374 people (+3) got officially infected by COVID-19 in Bali.
-Among them, 280 recovered (+4) and 4 passed away (unchanged since April 22nd).
-It means that more than two thirds of those infected and detected since the origin have recovered.
-It is the highest rate as compared to all of Indonesia.
-Bali could therefore be one of the first territories to gradually reopen to tourism in July 2020.
-With the potential target to return to normal in October 2020.
+As of July 4th, 1797 people got officially infected by COVID-19 in Bali.
+Among them, 937 recovered and 18 passed away.
+These numbers show that the virus is under control.
+Bali will therefore be one of the first territories to gradually reopen to tourism, on July 9th for local tourism.
+With the potential target to reopen to international tourism in September 2020.

-Among the 374 people infected, 8 are foreigners and 366 are Indonesians.
-215 were infected outside Bali and 151 in Bali.
+Among the 1797 people positive, more than 1400 were infected locally in Bali.
 The Balinese authorities therefore insist on a strict control on arrival at Bali, including a quarantine.
 And also on the respect of prevention measures to avoid local transmission, such as wearing masks, keeping a distance and diligently washing hands.

-The official numbers in Klungkung regency, the province of Nusa Penida are 20 people tested positive to covid-19, 19 cured and no casualty.
-Almost no change since May 10th.
-This means that officially only one positive person remains under surveillance.
-The island remains nevertheless locked down until further notice.
+The official numbers in Klungkung regency, the province of Nusa Penida are 179 people tested positive to covid-19, 71 cured and no casualty.
+The island remains nevertheless locked down to tourists until further notice.

 All official information, including emergency telephone numbers regarding covid-19 in Bali, is available on this site.